terry-k-smith/google-clone/README.md

-# google-clone
+# Odin Project Assignment
-A visual copy of the google home page
+# A visual copy of the google home page

+#Updates:

+* Added popup app menu with JS that auto scales.